Corbett · Cairngorms

 - Is there mobile signal on Carn Ealasaid?

-- Reasonable signal near Tomintoul; 2 bars on the summit
+- Reasonable signal near Tomintoul; around 2 bars on top

 - Is Carn Ealasaid safe in winter?